thufschmitt/tix-papers/context/set-theoretic-types.md

   `λx. if isInt x then x==1 else not x` may be typed (with a type such as `Int $\vee$ Bool -> Bool`).

-Several existing type-systems already try to satisfy those requirements.
+Several existing type-systems already try to satisfy these requirements.
-The most famous one is probably the type-system of Typed Racket (@FH08), which already implements at an industrial level most of what is needed in the context of the Scheme language.
+The most well-known one is probably the type-system of Typed Racket (@FH08), which already implements at an industrial level most of what is needed in the context of the Scheme language.